Critical transition in fast-rotating turbulence within highly elongated domains

-The peak observed in the 1-D spectrum at $k\approx k_f/2$ is for the flows that do not display an inverse cascade is unexpected and deserves some further discussion.
+The peak observed in the 1-D spectrum at $k\approx k_f/2$ (which occurs here for all cases that do not display an inverse cascade) is unexpected and deserves some further discussion.
 First we should note that this is not the first time a similar feature is observed.
-In \cite{buzzicotti2018inverse}, where simulations of rotating turbulence were performed, artificially excluding the $k_\parallel=0$ plane in Fourier space showed a similar maximum.
-More recently such a maximum was also observed in simulations of rotating turbulence in elongated domains \cite{DiClarc_to_appear}.
-Since this is the statistically steady state of the system and energy does not cascade further upscale, this inverse transfer does not stem from a turbulent inverse cascade, which would continue up to the largest scales, as it does for $\lambda<\lambda_c$.
+In \cite{buzzicotti2018inverse}, where simulations of rotating turbulence were performed, artificially excluding the $k_\parallel=0$ plane in Fourier space showed a similar maximum. \NOTE{More recently such a maximum was also observed in simulations of rotating turbulence in elongated domains \cite{DiClarc_to_appear}.} Since this is the statistically steady state of the system and energy does not cascade further upscale, this inverse transfer does not stem from a turbulent inverse cascade, which would continue up to the largest scales, as it does for $\lambda<\lambda_c$.
 We have also verified that starting from initial conditions obtained from a run with $\lambda > \lambda_c$ and decreasing $\lambda$ to a value below $\lambda_c$ resulted, at long times, in a state with no inverse cascade.
 Rather, one may suspect an instability mechanism involving the forcing-scale flow.

-Indeed, considering a single homochiral wavenumber triad comprising one large-amplitude mode $\mathbf{k}=(k_f,0,0)$ at the forcing scale and the two small-amplitude modes at $\mathbf{p},\mathbf{q}$, one finds that the modes with $q_\perp\approx k_f/2$, and $|q_\parallel|<k_f/\lambda$ are unstable (see appendix \ref{sec:appB}).
+\NOTE{Indeed, the linear stability analysis presented in section \ref{subsec:homoch_instab}, considering a homochiral wavenumber triad comprising one large-amplitude mode $\mathbf{k}=(k_f,0,0)$ at the forcing scale and two small-amplitude inertial waves at $\mathbf{p},\mathbf{q}$, gives that the inertial waves with $q_\perp\approx k_f/2$, and $|q_\parallel|\lesssim 0.35 k_f/\lambda$ are linearly unstable.
 Interestingly, \citep{buzzicotti2018inverse} also found homochiral interactions to be responsible for the inverse energy transfer in their simulations.
 This instability can explain in part the transfer of energy to the $k_f/2$ modes.
-We note however that the maximum growth occurs at $q_\parallel=0$ for the triad (see appendix \ref{sec:appB}), which is not where the maximum is observed in the 2-D spectra shown in figure \ref{fig:2Dspec}.
+We note, however, that the maximum growth occurs at $q_\parallel=0$ for the triad (see figure \ref{fig:growth_rate_triad}), which is not where the maximum is observed in the 2-D spectra shown in figure \ref{fig:2Dspec}. }